Elekes-Szab\'o for collinearity on cubic surfaces: The reducible case

 (It would be tempting at this point to apply a further projective linear transformation to send $P$ to the plane $x_3=0$ ``at infinity'', and work in affine co-ordinates $(x_0,x_1,x_2)$ with $Q$ as the ``sphere'' $\sum_{i<3} x_i^2=1$.
 Some of the constructions below become more transparent with this setup, and the reader may want to consider them in these terms.
-However, this is possible only in the case that, writing $P = \{ [\x] : \d\cdot\x = 0 \}$, we have $\d\cdot\d \neq 0$, so to handle both cases uniformly we will continue to work projectively.)
+However, this is possible only in the case that, writing $P = \{ [\x] : \d\cdot\x = 0 \}$, we have $\d\cdot\d \neq 0$, so to handle the case where $\d\cdot\d \neq 0$ and the case where $\d\cdot\d =0$ uniformly we will continue to work projectively.)